Ethan Ellenberg Literary Agency

 We are actively signing new clients every year and are open to writers from all stages of their career.

-We work with all kinds of commercial fiction, including science fiction, fantasy, thrillers and mysteries, romance, children’s women’s fiction and general fiction.
+We work with a wide array of commercial fiction, including science fiction, fantasy, thrillers and mysteries, romance, children’s books, women’s fiction and general fiction.
 We are interested in literary fiction with a very strong narrative hook.

-We are also interested in trade non-fiction in a variety of topics.
-We are interested in writers who have a unique and thorough perspective on their topic.
-We are interested in current affairs, history, health, science, psychology, cookbooks, spirituality, pop-culture, adventure, and true crime..
-We are also open to reviewing other genres and topics, as long as they are written for a general audience and not scholarly.
+We are also interested in trade non-fiction on a variety of topics including current affairs, history, health, science, psychology, cookbooks, spirituality, pop-culture, adventure, and true crime.
+We are seeking writers who have a unique and thorough perspective on their topic.
+We are also open to reviewing other genres and topics, if they are written for a general audience and not scholarly.

-For a more detailed look at what our agents represent, please visit the our Agents page.
+For a more detailed look at what our agents represent, please visit the Agents page.

 We do not represent screenplays, poetry or short stories.